 Religious freedom is guaranteed by the constitution of Mauritius, and religious society is highly pluralised.
 The most common religion is Hinduism, practiced by 48% of people living in Mauritius.
 Around 30% of Mauritians are Christian (with Roman Catholicism the more popular denomination), while 17% are Muslim.
 Don’t be surprised to find awesome temples, churches and mosques dotted around Mauritius.
 Normal etiquette applies in these environments – be respectful, follow the customs and don’t touch anything you’re not supposed to.

 Because of the diverse backgrounds of the people, Mauritian food is highly regarded.
 Expect to find plenty of Chinese and Indian street food when moving to Mauritius.
 Mauritian Vindaye combines French and Indian flavours, and is an absolute must-try.
 If you are a fan of rum, you will be delighted to hear that Mauritius is a major producer – between 2017-2018, Mauritius exported some 3,600 tonnes of rum.

-According to the United Nations, Mauritius is ranked 66th in the world for gender equality and is classed as an area of ‘high human development’.
 Women living in Mauritius have the same legal status as men, and the 1998 Domestic Violence Act criminalises domestic abuse and sexual harassment, as well as forbidding men to abandon their families or pregnant spouses.
 However, women are underrepresented in many areas of public life.

 To help get you started, here are the essential things you need to tick off: